By Josh Emison

 Besides their proven model, franchisors offer training and continuous support to their franchisees.
 Training is one of the biggest selling points of franchise ownership!
 Trainers take what skills potential owners already have, and teach them what they need to know to get into a new industry.
 There are over 35 different industries within the franchising space from gyms to cleaning to restaurants to home services.
 After the training, franchise owners have the mindset that they are now part of their little family.
 To protect their brand, franchises will offer their owners the best possible service.

 Another part of the system that aligns franchisee success with the franchisor’s success is the royalties.
 This means the franchisor only make money if the individual owners make money.
 So, the franchisor will help owners make money every way they can.
-This means national marketing campaigns, resources for local marketing when looking at options at UpSwell, training academies for all employees, and so much more!
+This means national marketing campaigns, resources for local marketing, training academies for all employees, and so much more!

 Lastly, potential owners get to use their name.
 Customers choose trusted and recognizable names.
 This means even though customers have never heard of the owner personally, from the moment the doors are opened, a franchisee has credibility that a new business doesn’t have.